markcheret/footnotes/readme.txt

 = 1.6.5 =
 - Bugfix: Improve widgets registration, thanks to @felipelavinz code contribution.
 - Update: Fix for deprecated PHP function create_function(), thanks to @psykonevro @daliasued bug reports, thanks to @felipelavinz code contribution.
-- Update: The CSS had been modified in order to show the tooltip numbers a little less higher than text
+- Update: The CSS has been modified in order to show the tooltip numbers a little less higher than text
-- Bugfix: Fixed error on demo in backend
+- Bugfix: Dashboard: fix error on demo under the Preview tab.

 = 1.6.4 =
-- Bugfix: The deprecated WP_Widget elements have been replaced
+- Update: replace deprecated function WP_Widget() with recommended __construct(), thanks to @dartiss code contribution.
 - Bugfix: Fixed occasional bug where footnote ordering could be out of sequence

 = 1.6.3 =